Legionella Risk in Schools: Key points for good water management

 Competence and Responsibilities

-Starting with ‘Governance’; it’s important to identify and establish a hierarchy of authority (known as the ‘Communications pathway’) for water hygiene management ensuring that those responsible are demonstrably competent to undertake their role.
+Starting with ‘Governance’; it’s important to identify and establish a hierarchy of authority (known as the ‘Communications pathway’) for water safety management ensuring that those responsible are demonstrably competent to undertake their role.
 Doing so will help the school to suitably delineate between management and operational water safety responsibilities.

-water safety plan paper pen imageThe responsibility to manage and deliver the ‘Operational Arrangements’ of a Water Safety Plan / Written Scheme of Control typically falls within the role of the RP.
+Schools - Water Safety PlanThe responsibility to manage and deliver the ‘Operational Arrangements’ of a Water Safety Plan / Written Scheme of Control typically falls within the role of the RP.
 Nominating a demonstrably competent person (known as the RP) is a requirement of ACoP L8 and HSG 274 Part 2 and is a role of significant responsibility.

 The RP is the ‘directing mind’ of the school - often the Principal / Head Teacher (depending on the type of school).
 The RP may not necessarily possess all technical knowledge on water safety and may be lacking in water safety experience, therefore operational authority may be delegated to a Deputy RP / Authorised Person.